 For this method, the encryption and decryption keys are the same.
-Both sides must have the same, symmetric key, to receive the proper and secure communication.
+Sometimes referred to as private key encryption, both sender and recipient must have the same symmetric key to receive the proper and secure communication.

 Asymmetric Key Encryption

-Asymmetric, or public key, encryption using two different keys, is different from symmetric key encryption because it uses two keys: a private key and a public key.
+Asymmetric, or public key, encryption is different from symmetric key encryption because it uses two different keys: a private key and a public key.
 It encrypts with a public key and decrypts with a private key.

 Just as its name implies, a public key is an open key, and anyone can encrypt plaintext.
 However, only the person who has a private key can decrypt the ciphertext.